finart-vn/p2p-lending-services/docs/p2p-lending-platform-flow.md

     participant PAYMENT as Payment Service
     participant BANK as Banking API
     participant LOAN as Loan Service
-    parameter INVEST as Investment Service
+    participant INVEST as Investment Service
     participant NOTIFY as Notification Service
     participant COMPLIANCE as Compliance Service